-Five years on, his dream of flight without the need of a hose and Jet Ski exhaust is reality.
-In April he broke the world record for the longest hoverboard flight at 7,388 ft.
+Five years on, his dream of flight without the need of a hose and jet-ski exhaust is reality.
+In April, he broke the world record for the longest hoverboard flight at 2.25km.

-THE RED BULLETIN: How easy is the Flyboard Air to control?
+THE RED BULLETIN: If you don’t have a pilot’s licence, how easy is the Flyboard Air to control?

 FRANKY ZAPATA: Balance is the same as on a bicycle: lean too much to one side and you’ll fall.
-The water-powered Flyboard can’t exceed 12 mph, so there’s not much G-force when you turn, but with the Flyboard Air you can go over 43 mph and lean into the curve.
+The water-powered Flyboard can’t exceed 20kph, so there’s not much G-force when you turn, but with the Flyboard Air you can go over 70kph and lean into the curve.
 It’s like turning on a snowboard, putting your back into the curve and pushing with your toes and heels.
-The hardest part is landing—on the water-powered Flyboard, even some of the best riders aren’t able to do it.
-It’s easier on the Flyboard Air, because the center of gravity is underneath, so it stabilizes you.
+The hardest part is landing – on the water-powered Flyboard, even some of the best riders aren’t able to do it.
+It’s easier on the Flyboard Air, because the centre of gravity is underneath, so it stabilises you.

 What kind of speeds are you achieving?

-In OK conditions, you could do around 93 mph, but I never go faster than 46 mph, because I lack the skill.
-You use the air pressure from the speed to lean forward and it’s scary.
-It can achieve an altitude of 6,561 feet, but we never pass 88 feet.
-With the JB-9, the Martin jet pack or the NASA original, if an engine fails, you’ll drop like a stone, because they all have one on each side.
+In OK conditions, you could do around 150kph, but I never go faster than 75kph, because I lack the skill.
+You use the air pressure from the speed to lean forwards and it’s scary.
+It can achieve an altitude of 2,000m, but we never pass 27m.
+With the JB-9, the Martin jetpack or the NASA original, if an engine fails, you’ll drop like a stone, because they all have one on each side.
 We have the jet in the middle, so if one engine [of four] breaks, we stay flying.
-Our job is to develop electronics with a Plan A and Plan B to ensure we never fall, because if it cuts out at 6,561 feet, that’s not good.
+Our job is to develop electronics with a Plan A and Plan B to ensure we never fall, because if it cuts out at 2,000m, that’s not good.

 I can eject it in less than a second.
 There’s no electrical source close to it, and if the boot is on fire the fuel line can resist for about 30 seconds.
 I also wear an inflatable life jacket.
-The Flyboard Air isn’t heavy at 44 lbs., (I think it’s the lightest flying machine in the world) but if you tried to swim with that strapped to your feet, you wouldn’t get far.
+The Flyboard Air isn’t heavy at 20kg – I think it’s the lightest flying machine in the world – but if you tried to swim with that strapped to your feet, you wouldn’t get far.

 You’ve broken the hoverboard distance record.
 What’s next?